aspose-email/Aspose.Email-API-References/english/java/com.aspose.email/graphclient/_index.md

 ```

-Gets or sets Endpoint URL.
+Gets or sets Microsoft Graph REST API endpoint.
+If not specified, the default is "https://graph.microsoft.com".

 **Returns:**
 java.lang.String